A topic from the subject of Physical Chemistry in Chemistry.

 Procedure:

-1. Shine the laser pointer through the diffraction grating.
+1. Shine the laser pointer through the diffraction grating at a known angle (ideally 0 degrees, perpendicular to the grating).

-2. Project the resulting pattern onto a screen or wall.
+2. Project the resulting diffraction pattern onto a screen or wall.

-3. Measure the distance between the grating and the screen.
+3. Measure the distance (L) between the diffraction grating and the screen.

-• Ensure that the laser pointer is perpendicular to the diffraction grating.
+• Ensure the laser pointer is positioned as close to perpendicular to the diffraction grating as possible to minimize errors.

 Significance:

-• Illustrates the relationship between the wavelength of light and the spacing of the obstacles causing diffraction.
+• Illustrates the relationship between the wavelength of light, the spacing of the diffraction grating, and the angle of diffraction.

 Share on: